rickosborne/cascades/md/16-2-6-after-weather.md

 Had his position within the airplane made that much of a difference in how he kept himself busy?
 Or had I done or said something that led to that difference?

+Or did Terry know we were looping?
+Like me?
+But he was doing a really good job of hiding it?

 My eyes widened in sudden realization: I hadn't seen Terry at the end of either loop.
 A half-dozen scenarios flitted across my mind's eye: Terry by the rear exit, unconscious from a head wound.